-IX.
+XI.
 Conflicts of Interest

-In the event that the Complainant or Respondent believes that the Title IX Investigator, the Title IX Decision-maker, the Sanctions Administrator, and/or the Appeals Officer has a conflict of interest or bias in performing the functions required of him/her/them under this policy, the Complaint or Respondent may seek to disqualify that person from the resolution process.
-The Complainant or Respondent may seek to disqualify the Title IX Investigator, the Title IX Decision-maker, the Sanctions Administrator, and/or the Appeals Officer by submitting a written objection to the Title IX Coordinator or the Deputy Title IX Coordinator for Students within two (2) business days of receiving notice of the subject individual's appointment to his/her/their position.
+In the event that the Complainant or Respondent believes that the Investigator, Sanctions Administrator, and/ or Appeals Officer has a conflict of interest in performing the functions required of him/her/them under this policy, the Complaint or Respondent may seek to disqualify that person from the resolution process.
+The Complainant or Respondent may seek to disqualify the Investigator, Sanctions Administrator, and/or Appeals Officer by submitting a written objection to the Associate Provost within two (2) business days of receiving notice of the subject individual's appointment to his/her/their position.
 The written objection shall state the party's reasons for believing that the subject individual is incapable of fairly judging the matter.

-The Title IX Coordinator will decide whether an objection is justified, and that decision is final.
-When necessary, the College will select a replacement for any removed individual.
+The Associate Provost will decide whether an objection is justified, and that decision is final.
+When necessary, the Associate Provost will select a replacement for any removed individual.
 The parties will have an opportunity to object to any individual selected as a replacement.

-X. Confidentiality, Record-Keeping, Education & Training
+XII.
+Confidentiality, Recordkeeping, and Education & Training